Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Continuity estimates in the stable radius case

-and $\epsilon$ can depend on $n$ (as long as $\epsilon_n\leq 1$). \end{prop} In particular, $(ii)$ implies uniform continuity of the limiting process of allele frequencies.
-That is: \begin{coro} Under the conditions of Theorem~\ref{th:stable}, For every $|z_1-z_2|<1$, $T>0$ and $\epsilon\in (0,1)$,
+and $\epsilon$ can depend on $n$ (as long as $\epsilon_n\leq 1$). \end{proposition} In particular, $(ii)$ implies uniform continuity of the limiting process of allele frequencies.
+That is: \begin{corollary} Suppose the conditions of Theorem~\ref{th:stable} are satisified and fix $T>0$.
+Then for every $|z_1-z_2|<1$, $t\in[0,T]$ and $\epsilon\in (0,1)$,